-Planning our Perth To Melbourne road trip wasn’t the easiest thing we have done, especially that the road trip from Perth to Melbourne is around 3500 km long and if you take the longer route(see image below), you are adding another 500+ km to your trip.
+Planning our Perth To Melbourne road trip wasn’t the easiest thing we have done, especially that the road trip from Perth to Melbourne is around 3500 km long and if you take the longer route, you are adding another 500+ km to your trip.

-Well, once we told our friends that we are going on a road trip from Perth to Melbourne in an old $ 900 car, that was about to break down they weren’t too impressed.
+Well, once we told our friends that we are going on a road trip from Perth to Melbourne in an old $ 900 car (which was about to break down), they weren’t too impressed.

 What’s the worst that can happen right? – at the end of the day, it is only an adventure.

-Especially after finishing our dreadful farm work Australia, we needed a break from the craziness.
+Especially after finishing our dreadful farm work, we needed a break from the craziness.

-“You won’t see anyone for hours/days on the road.”
+“You won’t see anyone for hours if not days on the road.”